openmeteo/pthelma/doc/user/vaporize.rst

 .. confval:: unit_converter

-   The meteorological values that are supplied with the GeoTIFF files of the file set sections are supposed to be in the following units:
+   The meteorological values that are supplied with the input files of the file set sections are supposed to be in the following units:

    ========================  =====================